 How Much Do Cats Sleep?
 Plus Other Related Questions

 Have you ever wondered where the term ‘cat nap’ comes from, or just about your cat’s sleeping habits in general?
 You may notice that your cat sleeps a lot throughout the day, but do you know how much sleep is considered normal for your cat?
-A cat’s sleep habit can change throughout his or her life, and sudden changes in how much your cat sleeps may be an indicator about their health and welfare.
+A cat’s sleeping habits can change throughout his or her life, and sudden changes in how much your cat sleeps may be an indicator of their health and welfare.
 In this article, we will discuss cat sleeping habits to help you learn more about the feline friend in your life.

 How Much Do Cats Sleep?

 Adult cats between the ages of 8 weeks old to 11 years old sleep on average 15 hours per day, whereas kittens before the age of 8 weeks old typically sleep closer to 20-24 hours a day.
 Senior cats (cats over 11 years of age) also tend to sleep closer to 20 hours a day.
 Unlike humans who typically sleep approximately 8 hours straight at night, cats prefer to nap throughout the day to get their beauty sleep in the form of short and long cat naps (NSF).

 While we presented the average number of hours per day an adult cat or kitten sleeps, there are a number of factors that can influence how much your cat sleeps on a regular basis.
 Some of these factors include the age of the cat, time of day, time of year, preferred sleeping location, and health status.
 We will discuss more about how each of these factors affect your cat’s sleeping habits below.